MicrosoftDocs/sql-docs/docs/2014/database-engine/create-an-application-role.md

 ms.assetid: 6b8da1f5-3d8e-4f88-b111-b915788b06f1
 caps.latest.revision: 26
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Create an Application Role
-  This topic describes how to create an application role in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
+  This topic describes how to create an application role in [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../includes/tsql-md.md)].
 Application roles restrict user access to a database except through specific applications.
 Application roles have no users, so the **Role Members** list is not displayed when **Application role** is selected.

 > [!IMPORTANT]
 >  Password complexity is checked when application role passwords are set.
 Applications that invoke application roles must store their passwords.
 Application role passwords should always be stored encrypted.